 Digital media needs relevant, informative and catchy digital content to gain a viewer’s attention and reaction.
 Marketers today are doing constant experimentation to create exclusivity with their content being meaningful, to the point, creative, unique and good to watch.

 Snapchat, a growing mobile app, lets its users share visual content (photos/videos) that automatically disappears after a few seconds.
-But will brands be able to overcome these creative challenges and get advantage from this disappearing content?
+But will brands be able to overcome these creative challenges and get the advantage of this disappearing content?

 The main concern for brands is that viewers get only one chance to view a Snap.
 But, then there are times when these Snaps can be replayed during a day, making it useful for brands.